fractal-mcp/sdk/docs/quickstart.md

-# Quickstart Guide
+# OpenAI Apps SDK Quickstart Guide

-Get up and running with the Fractal SDK in minutes.
+Get up and running with the Fractal SDK for OpenAI Apps in minutes.

 ## Prerequisites